How to Transcribe Videos for Accessibility and ADA Compliance

 • Works with YouTube videos, local files, and social media content

-VidNotes is ideal for educators, content creators, and businesses creating accessible video libraries.
+VidNotes fits educators, content creators, and businesses building accessible video libraries.
 Android app coming soon.

 Access VidNotes: app.vidnotes.app